chrzanowski000/chrzanowski000/README.md

 - Retrieval-Augmented Generation (RAG)
 - LLM orchestration with LangGraph
 - Computer vision and vision transformers
-- ML systems deployed with Docker and Kubernetes
+- AI/ML systems deployed with Docker and Kubernetes

 ---